belabdesmd/IQlympics/README.md

    - **Question Display**: Questions appear in a clean, centered format with large, readable text optimized for mobile
    - **Touch-Friendly Interface**: Answer options are displayed as large, vertically-stacked buttons with proper spacing for mobile interaction
    - **Immediate Visual Feedback**:
-     - Selected answers highlight in blue with a subtle pulse animation before submission
+     - Selected answers highlight in blue with a subtle pulse animation and loading spinner during submission
+     - Loading state shows spinner animation while processing your answer
      - Correct answers turn green with a success pulse and glow effect
      - Incorrect answers turn red with a shake animation
      - Feedback displays for 2 seconds before automatically advancing to the next question